Photo hacks for outdoors life

 Do all the heads align with the horizon/shoreline?
 Try leaning forward, level with your gunwale when canoeing/front deck when kayaking.
 Or literally shot from the hip.
 Is it possible to go ashore?
 Switch between standing a few meters above water level and sitting on the shore.

-My favorit photos are shot canoeing through the mists at dawn.
+My favorite photos are shot canoeing through the mists at dawn.
 The water smooth as glass.
 Except the photos, the canoeing in itself is a pure magic experience.
 When hosting canoe clinics, I offer the guests to join me canoeing before breakfast.

 Use a PFD.
 No matter what type of boat.
 If you don't want the PFD for artistic reasons, spell that out in any caption if you choose to publish.
 I just need to have a small rant here.
 I'm sick of photos of people not wearing a PFD while paddling, canoeing, kayak, SUP you name it.
 One may think "it's only one picture", but the norm of not using a PFD on pictures spills over in reality and it's fatal.
 I was at the east coast of Sweden, kayaking last autumn.
 The whole group was out on the water in their kayaks, wearing drysuits and PFD when three people on SUPboards passed by.
 They wore no PFDs, but merinos and down jackets.
 This was November, at sea and water temperature 14° C. Do the math.